 33. Restricted areas – The roofs, ledges, windows, attics, and mechanical/electrical equipment rooms of University housing are strictly “off-limits” to residents.
 Screens and windows must not to be removed from their fixed positions.
 Windows must not be used to discard items or to exit or enter a building unless in an emergency.
 Opposite gender bathrooms are off limits.
 Students should use only bathrooms designated for their gender.

-34. Smoking – Smoking is not allowed on University property per state law.
+34. Smoking – BriarCliff is a tobacco free campus.
+This includes smoking tobacco and smokeless tobacco.
+Smoking is not allowed on University property.

-35. Firearms, Explosives, Fireworks, and Inflammables – The possession or use of firearms (including air-soft guns), bows and arrows, paint-ball guns, slingshots, explosives, fireworks, candles, halogen lamps, gas grills, incense, inflammable fluids, dangerous chemical mixtures, propelled missiles, or similar items is strictly prohibited, and will result in a $200 possesion fine.
+35. Firearms, Explosives, Fireworks, and Inflammables – The possession or use of firearms, bows and arrows, paint-ball guns, slingshots, explosives, fireworks, candles, halogen lamps, gas grills, incense, inflammable fluids, dangerous chemical mixtures, propelled missiles, or similar items is strictly prohibited and will result in a minimum $200 possesion fine.

 36. Window Treatments – All curtains, decorations, or displays used in windows must be made of fire resistive materials.